Mia-Salazar/hooks-shop/README.md

-# Shop made with React
+# Rick and Morty Project made with React

-A project made with React to practice hooks
+A Rick and Morty project made with React to practice hooks

 ## Available Scripts